Afghanistan announces Muslim Eid holiday ceasefire with Taliban

 “We call on the leadership of the Taliban to welcome the wishes of Afghans for a long-lasting and real peace,” he added.

-A senior official in Ghani’s office said the conditional ceasefire would run for three months, until the Prophet Mohammed’s birthday which Afghanistan celebrate on Nov.21
+A senior official in Ghani’s office said the conditional ceasefire would run for three months, until the Prophet Mohammed’s birthday which Afghanistan celebrate on Nov.21.

 It would only cover the Taliban, not other groups including Islamic State, officials said.